Rutgers Scarlet Service Internship (RSSI) Program

 Follow this link to a walkthrough document that outlines learning objectives and how to create them for your internship experience.

-• Employer applications are due by Wednesday, December 20, 2023.
+- Employer applications are due in December 2025.
 These applications will be reviewed on a rolling basis.

-Selected employers will participate in virtual interviews with students, hosted by the RSSI Program.
+Selected employers will participate in virtual interviews with students.
 After the interviews, students will rank their internship site preferences and employers will rank their student preferences.
 The RSSI administrators will determine summer matches based on these rankings.

-All final matches between students and employers will be determined on a rolling basis, no later than the end of April 2024.
+Final matches between students and employers will be determined by the end of April 2026.

 Please see the question below regarding guaranteed acceptance or student placement.

 Rutgers University does not guarantee acceptance into the Rutgers Scarlet Service Internship Program or guarantee that all placement sites or experiences will receive a matched student.
-We have a limited number of employer positions available for this program.
-If you are not accepted into the program, please know we can assist you in gaining awareness of your organization by setting up a Rutgers Handshake profile.
+We have a limited number of employer positions available for this program; therefore, in order to facilitate appropriate matches with students, we offer more internship opportunities than students selected for the program.
+If you are not accepted into the program or matched with a student, please know we can assist you in gaining awareness of your organization by setting up a Rutgers Handshake profile.
 Please email recruiting@echo.rutgers.edu for more information.

 Support Excellence

-Make a gift in support of the Rutgers Summer Service Internship Program.
+Make a gift in support of the Rutgers Scarlet Service Internship Program.

 RSSI Steering Committee